Urban Planning & Architectural ...

 Thus, the conference will not only talk about heritage but also about how to interpret and preserve it, considering the diversity of scales, typologies, uses, periods of construction, and state of conservation, as well as how to link it to the broader topics of sustainability, accessibility, and assessment of values.
 In doing so, the conference will start by identifying concepts and topics of cultural heritage and its subtle link with the communities and/or the environment.

-This year the conference will have two special sessions:
+This year, the conference will have three special sessions:

 Modern Heritage Interpretation and Conservation